Supporting UK skills and jobs

 Some of the programmes we are supporting

-Discover some of the organisations we are supporting to develop employability programmes, digital and data bootcamps, home energy efficiency qualifications, and education programmes.
+Discover some of the organisations we are supporting to develop core employability and energy specific skills programmes.

 Energise

-Shell UK is supporting Catch22, a charity and social business on the “Energise” programme.
+Shell UK has partnered with Catch22, a charity and social business to found the award-winning “Energise” programme.
 This is a four-week employability skills programme, with a focus on the energy transition and supporting people into jobs.
-The programme will recruit people from socio-economically disadvantaged backgrounds and equip them with employability support and skills for life.
-Catch22 have been supporting learners across London, Norfolk, Manchester and Liverpool.
+The programme recruits people from socio-economically disadvantaged backgrounds and equips them with confidence, awareness and employability support to access careers in the energy transition.
+In two years, Energise has supported nearly 4,000 learners across London, Essex, Norfolk, Suffolk, Manchester and Liverpool - many reporting significant improvements in their confidence and mental health.
+Over 1,000 people have been helped into jobs so far, 65% of them remaining in employment beyond 6 months.

 Powering Refugee Employment - Energy Skills Transition Programme

 Breaking Barriers is a specialist refugee employment charity that support refugees into meaningful employment with advice and guidance, education, and training; helping people find financial independence, purpose, and identity through work.
-Shell UK is working with Breaking Barriers to launch the Powering Refugee Employment programme, that aims to support around 300 refugees into employment, education, or training across the UK.
+Shell UK has worked with Breaking Barriers to launch the Powering Refugee Employment programme, to support around 300 refugees into employment, education, or training across the UK.

 Data For Energy Skills Accelerator

-Shell UK was the founding supporter of an intensive eight-week online learning program that teaches sought-after data skills for free.
-Shell UK funded an 18-month project with FastFutures to deliver a job support program, teaching data and workplace skills, with a focus on the energy transition.
-The program provided learners with the opportunity to achieve a Power BI certificate and was targeted towards individuals from diverse backgrounds.
+Shell UK was the founding supporter of an intensive eight-week online learning programme that teaches sought-after data skills for free.
+Shell UK funded an 18-month project with FastFutures to deliver a job support programme, teaching data and workplace skills, with a focus on the energy transition.
+The programme provided learners with the opportunity to achieve a Power BI certificate and was targeted towards individuals from diverse backgrounds.

 Sustainability Project Officer